 3. Set classroom expectations and etiquette from the get-go

-4. Keep technology integrated with learning
+4. Keep educational technology integrated with learning

 5. Open multiple lines of communication

-Even if you’re fully back to face-to-face learning, having multiple ways of communicating means teachers, students and parents can get their questions answered and any concerns addressed in an efficient manner.
+Having multiple ways of communicating means teachers, students and parents can get their questions answered and any concerns addressed in an efficient manner.
 Teachers can keep parents informed on school news and their student’s progress, as well as being able to check on students if any concerns arise.
-While phone calls, text messages, and email are the main go-to’s, also consider posting class updates using the LMS at your school and in some cases, creating a private group on social media.
+While phone calls, text messages, and email are the main go-to's, also consider posting class updates using the LMS at your school and in some cases, creating a private group on social media.
 In today’s age of technology, there should be no excuses for not being able to get ahold of someone.

 6. Emphasize student engagement

 You can utilize today’s digital technology in various ways to engage students in your classroom.
 For example, consider having a classroom blog where you can post articles, allowing the students to comment.

 Today’s students are very visual, so YouTube may be a platform to help students and teachers view approved content for writing a research paper.
 Students these days also seem to have shorter attention spans, so consider short online quizzes, active learning activities where they can write short summaries in small groups, or using online game challenges to review material.

 Even though we’re all grateful to be back to in-classroom learning, things could shift at any given moment.
 It’s important to continue to follow your school’s guidelines when it comes to the sick policy as well as the Covid-19 quarantine policy.
 Whether it being wearing masks, social distancing or passing out hand sanitizer, being compliant to stop the spread means staying in the classroom.